 The Street Department Activities include the following:

 All garbage and recycling must be placed in the provided 64 gallon or 96 gallon garbage cart per City Ordinance 12.015.
 Garbage and recycling should be placed at the curb by 7:00 a.m. on the day of collection and no more than 12 hours prior to the collection date and must removed within 12 hours of that date.
 Large/bulky items can be disposed of, by contacting the department to schedule a pickup.
 Any route changes will be announced through the local media.
 Residents are asked NOT to place garbage cans on top of snow banks.
 If you are new to the area, please call the Street Department for the pick up day for your garbage.
 Normal Refuse Collection Enforcement Policy: Items left at the curb by the City will be tagged and identified as “Uncollectible.”
 The normal refuse collection policy prohibits refuse being left at the curb for more than 24 hours.
 Failure to comply with the ordinance could result in fines.

 As of July 1, 1992, the City of Sturgeon Bay began curbside pick up of recyclable materials from residences and apartments of four (4) units or less.
 Recycling is mandatory in the State of Wisconsin.
 Residents may take their items to the Waste Management Facility on Division Road or participate in the City’s curbside pick up.
-Curbside pick up is on the same day as garbage collection and recyclables must be placed in the provided 64 gallon or 96 gallon recycling cart.
+Beginning September 1, 2014 recycling is picked up every other week on the same day as garbage collection and recyclables must be placed in the provided 64 gallon or 96 gallon recycling cart.

 Compost Site/Brush Pile